Estonian Methodist Church: After regaining independence (1991–)

 Three years after Estonia regained freedom from the Soviet regime, the United Methodist Church founded the Baltic Methodist Theological Seminary for the purpose of training leaders for evangelism.
 The first class began with 54 students in August 1994.
 The seminary is now accredited as an institution of higher education in Estonia offering both one-year diploma certificate and a three-year degree programme in theology.

 On 1 January 2007 the United Methodist Church in Estonia had 24 congregations and 4 ministry points with a total membership of 1,731.

+In 2022, the Estonian church started the process of separating from the United Methodist Church, after 96% of the delegates at its annual conference supported this decision.
+The main reason for this was the growing trend among the UMC bishops to ignore the church teachings on homosexuality and same-sex marriages that was not acceptable to the Estonian Methodist congregations.
+In March 2023, the Northern Europe and Eurasia Central Conference of the United Methodist Church accepted changes into the church order that makes it possible for the Estonian church to leave the UMC with its real estate and other property.
+The decision was confirmed on 16 June 2023 at the Baltic Annual Conference of the United Methodist Church, with 23 congregations voting in favour.
+The ties were formally severed on 1 July 2023.

 Church government

 Bishops

 Since 1907 Estonian Methodists have operated under the spiritual rule of the following bishops: